patrick-kidger/action_update_python_project/README.md

 <h1 align='center'>Update Python project:<br>Check version / Test / git tag / GitHub Release / Deploy to PyPI</h1>

-This is a GitHub Action to automate deployment of a new version of Python project.
+This is a GitHub Action to automate deployment of a new version of a Python project.

 This action will:
 - Check out your code;